mikepowell/HomeAssistant-Config/readme-flic.md

 var http = require("http");

-// IP address or hostname of home assistant
+// IP address or hostname of home assistant var ha_address = "192.168.10.13";
-// Note that HA must be on the same local subnet as the Flic Hub! var ha_address = "192.168.10.13";

 // Port number for the HA web interface